simple-crypto/simple-website/organization.md

 The association board will decide on the yearly developments based on this process.

 * <strong><em>Development</em></strong>.
-The selected projects will be developed towards prototype codes and documentations, and their (e.g., physical) security will be evaluated internally, by the association's researchers.
+The selected projects will be developed towards prototype codes with accurate documentation, and their (e.g., physical) security will be evaluated internally, by the association's researchers.

 * <strong><em>Public evaluation</em></strong>.
-Once sufficiently documented
-and reaching a sufficient level of maturity, the code projects will be submitted to public evaluation.
+Once reaching a sufficient level of maturity, the code projects will be submitted to public evaluation.
 Concretely, it means that the open source code will be made available together with data sets enabling the verification (and possible improvement) of our security evaluations.

 * <strong><em>Release and maintenance</em></strong>.
 Once the security levels suggested
-by the internal and external analyses of a code project seem to "saturate", the code will be tagged as released.
+by the internal and external analyses of a code project seem to "saturate over time", the code will be tagged as released.
-The association researchers will go on maintaining the code and collecting improved analyses as long as the code is not tagged as "not maintained anymore".
+The association researchers will go on maintaining the code and collecting improved analyses as long as the code is considered relevant by the sponsors, scientific council and board.

 **Licencing rationale**